syncfusion-content/wpf-docs/wpf/SfDomainUpDown/Populating-Data.md

 {%endhighlight%}

-> Note: When the ContentTemplate property of the DomainUpDown control is not set, Items will be displayed as business objects in the control.
+N> When the ContentTemplate property of the DomainUpDown control is not set, Items will be displayed as business objects in the control.

 ## ContentTemplate